Baltimore School for the Arts has had a blockbuster month as it has continued its discovery project of bringing a new film program to its campus.

 Last Saturday, a group of students also met with filmmakers from the Maryland Film Festival.

 And as the discovery project continues, multiple leaders in the local and NY film industry will be convening on Friday, November 18, to present their views on what a potential film program should like.
-Panelists include: Mario Armstrong, TV host, technology expert, and entrepreneur; Niels Dachler, cinematographer in New York; Jed Dietz, founder, Maryland Film Festival; Adrienne Peres, Maryland Film Festival; Nina Noble, TV producer and production manager; Matthew Porterfield, Film and Media Studies, Johns Hopkins University; Joe Rubino, photographer and videographer; and Christopher Reed, professor and chair of the Film & Moving Image Department, Stevenson University.
+Panelists include: Mario Armstrong, TV host, technology expert, and entrepreneur; Niels Dachler, cinematographer in New York; Jed Dietz, founder, Maryland Film Festival; Adrienne Peres, Maryland Film Festival; Nina Noble, TV producer and production manager; Matthew Porterfield, Film and Media Studies, Johns Hopkins University; Joe Rubino, photographer and videographer; and Christopher Reed, professor and chair of the Film and Moving Image Department, Stevenson University.

 A special thanks to the Saul Zaentz Charitable Foundation, who made all of these events possible.